cf73/conradfulbrookdesign/content/collections/work/cambridge-ellis-school.md

                 type: text
                 text: ') so that the  team could start migrating the content even as the site was being built' -
-        type: list_item
+        type: listItem
         content:
           -
             type: paragraph
             content:
               -
                 type: text
-                text: 'create a new visual design reflecting the school''s spaces and emphasis on nature.'
+                text: "create a new visual design reflecting the school's spaces and emphasis on nature."
   -
     type: paragraph
     content: